Skip to content

 Whether you’re reading a magazine, scrolling through an e-book, or are reading one of the millions of click-bait articles that can be found on the internet one thing holds true, someone wrote that content.

-In the vast majority of cases, the writer is working as an independent contractor or a Freelancer, and it’s likely that they weren’t even credited for the work they wrote.
+In many cases, the writer is working as an independent contractor or a freelancer, and it’s likely that they weren’t even credited for the work they wrote.

 History of Freelance Writers Appreciation Week

-While we talked a lot about the internet and the modern world in the opening paragraph, don’t get the idea that freelance writing is a new career.
+While we talked a lot about the internet, don’t get the idea that freelance writing is a new career.
 For as long as the written word has been something you could get paid to use freelance writers have existed.

 Whether we’re talking about the first authors of stories and magazines who sold them in written form, Charles Dickens writing his novels one chapter at a time for a penny a word, or the intrepid modern entrepreneur writing articles like this one, there have always been freelance writers.